ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 ### 0.0.31
 * (sbormann) Fixed some typos.
-* (sbormann) Enhanced colour-mixing of light with seperate brightness-datapoints for color and white.
+* (sbormann) Enhanced color-mixing of light with seperate brightness-datapoints for color and white.
 * (sbormann) Rewritten rendering of view as praparation for further enhancements.
 * (sbormann) Rewritten rendering of dialog as praparation for further enhancements.
 * (sbormann) Added option to colorize Device-Texts.